 If you aren’t sure what existing metrics to use in your formula, you can browse metrics by category on the right.

-Next, you can determine who has access to this metric — either only you or “everyone in this business” (as set in Business Manager).
+Next, you can determine who has access to this metric — either only you or “everyone in this business” (as set in Every organization should have their own Business Manager to organize their assets (pages, ad accounts, pixels, and more), and then provide appropriate access to those assets to partners.
+More).
 If everyone, others won’t be able to edit or delete the metric.
 It will only be accessible to you by default.

 When you’re done, click “Create Metric” at the bottom.